moein-shariatnia/Deep-Learning/Image Colorization Tutorial/README.md

 net_G = build_res_unet(n_input=1, n_output=2, size=256)
 net_G.load_state_dict(torch.load("res18-unet.pt", map_location=device))
 model = MainModel(net_G=net_G)
-train_model(model, train_dl, 10)
+train_model(model, train_dl, 20)
 ```

 Here I'm first loading the saved weights for the generator and then I'm using this model as the generator in our MainModel class  which prevents it from randomly initializing the generator.
-Then we train the model only for 10 epochs! (compare it to the 100 epochs of the previous section when we didn't use pretraining).
-This took only about an hour on my device which is really great!
+Then we train the model for 10 to 20 epochs! (compare it to the 100 epochs of the previous section when we didn't use pretraining).
+Each epoch will take about 3 to 4 minutes on Colab which is really great!

 you can refer to the images at the beginning of this tutorial to see the final outputs of this model.